 What Firewall Management Success Looks Like

 Some of the solutions and services that MSPs provide clearly demonstrate that they’re working and providing value.
-But it may be harder for you to convince your clients that firewall management benefits them.
+However, it may be harder for you to convince your clients that firewall management benefits them.

 Bodner explains, “As a cybersecurity-focused company, it’s hard to pinpoint specific success stories.
 We are hired to secure our clients’ infrastructure and networks, and we often have to undo years of neglect and damage.
-So, we start from square one.
+So, we start from square one.”